Egypt–Sudan relations: Modern Relations

 Sadat's successor, Hosni Mubarak visited Sudan in 1985 after a military coup overthrew Nimeiry that year.
 Nimeiry lived in exile in Egypt until 1999.
 Relations between the two countries since the 1989 Sudanese coup have had their ups and downs.
 The relationship reached its nadir in 1995, when elements of the Sudanese government were complicit in a plot by an Egyptian terrorist group, Gama'a Islamiyya, to assassinate Egypt's president, Hosni Mubarak, while he was en route from the Addis Ababa airport to an Organization of African Unity (now African Union) summit in Ethiopia's capital.
 Sudan called these "unjust and unsubstantiated claims" in a UN letter.
 By the end of 1999, Egyptian anger toward Sudan had subsided, and President al-Bashir visited Egypt, where the two leaders agreed to normalize diplomatic relations.
 Al-Bashir returned to Cairo in 2002, at which time they expanded cooperation on a variety of practical issues.
 Mubarak repaid the visit by going to Khartoum the following year.
 In 2004 al-Bashir again went to Cairo, where the two leaders signed the Four Freedoms Agreement dealing with freedom of ownership, movement, residence, and work between the two countries.
 There has been cooperation on counterterrorism and development projects drawing water from the Nile, and the two governments agreed to establish a free-trade zone along the Egypt–Sudan border, where they would exchange commodities free of duty.
 Sudan has particularly appreciated Egyptian verbal and moral support for its policy in Darfur.
 Egypt also sent troops to the United Nations–African Union Mission in Darfur.
 Egyptian investments in Sudan reached US$2.5 billion by 2008 while Sudanese investments in Egypt totaled almost US$200 million.
 By 2010 Egyptian–Sudanese relations were better than they had been in many years, although several long-term contentious issues, such as the future status of South Sudan, ownership of the Hala’ib Triangle, and use of Nile water, remained unresolved.

 Egypt nevertheless began preparing for the possible independence of South Sudan.
 In an effort to keep track of developments there, Egypt had about 1,500 military personnel assigned to the United Nations Mission in Sudan and had begun supporting a number of development projects in the South.
 It had a consulate in Juba, and Mubarak traveled there in 2008.
 Salva Kiir visited Cairo in 2009, when Egypt made clear it would accept the results of the January 2011 referendum on secession.
 In 2010, Egypt also offered a US$300 million grant for Southern water and electricity projects along the Nile.

-Egypt's policy on Sudan was that it was in favour of a united Sudan, and therefore Egypt was not directly involved in the Sudan Peace Process that gave the peoples of South Sudan the right to secede and form an independent state in 2011 after the long Sudanese Civil War.
+Egypt's policy on Sudan was that it was in favour of a united Sudan, and therefore Egypt was not directly involved in the Comprehensive Peace Agreement that gave the peoples of South Sudan the right to secede and form an independent state in 2011 after the long Sudanese Civil War.